the-andrew-hudson/helpers/aws_dev_box/README.md

 ## How to run
 1. `docker run -it --rm --entrypoint=bash -v /your/local/code/dir:/code/ aws_dev_box`
-1. Login to AWS using your versent creds by running `saml2aws login` before using sceptre or AWS CLI.
+1. Login to AWS using your ping creds by running `saml2aws login` before using sceptre or AWS CLI.